comp-tox-jhu/CompToxLab/docs/machine_learning/deep_learning/01_basics.md

 - **Sum**: $\text{sum}(x) = \sum_{i=1}^{n} x_i$, where $n$ is the number of elements.

-It may be important to grab _where_ in the tensor our minimum or maximum is as well
+It may be important to grab _where_ in the tensor our minimum or maximum is as well:

 ```{python}
 x = torch.tensor([10, 20, 30])